BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 escape glow bracket drop clip divert sentence minor actual mansion kangaroo entire
 ```

 Now, let's generate a public key from this phrase.
 Note that a public key is made up of a secret phrase (generated above), a derivation path, and a passphrase.
 We will use the API's default derivation path and passphrase.
+So, we won't provide the values for these in our request.
+You can read more about derivation paths on Solana <a target="_blank" href="https://blog.theblockchainapi.com/2021/10/10/derivation-paths-on-solana.html">here</a>.

 ```
 response = requests.post(